-In providing our services we are confronted by some of the biggest global challenges, including the effects of climate change and the need to make the most of finite resources to provide for a growing population.
+Continuing to provide a reliable and affordable service means we must address the impacts of global challenges, including the effects of climate change and the need to make the most of finite resources to provide for a growing population.

-We are determined to play our part in tackling these global problems, cutting our carbon emissions, reducing the energy and materials used to maintain our infrastructure, generating our own renewable energy, increasing the efficiency of our equipment, driving out waste, and finding uses for the by-products of our treatment processes in pursuit of a truly circular economy.
-By doing so, we also reduce costs, drive innovation and set a powerful example for others to follow.
-Our longer-term goal is to be a carbon neutral business by 2050.
+In response, we have set ourselves the goal of becoming a carbon neutral business by 2050.
+Our strategy involves: cutting our carbon emissions; reducing the energy and materials used to maintain our infrastructure; generating our own renewable energy; increasing the efficiency of our equipment; driving out waste; and finding uses for the by-products of our treatment processes in pursuit of a truly circular economy.

 The biosolids produced from our water recycling process are a valuable product for farmers and an important source of income for our company.
 We also believe that recycling biosolids to agriculture is the right and most sustainable thing to do.
 Our nutri-bio division sells biosolids to agriculture as a range of organic fertilisers and soil conditioners, alongside soil sampling, delivery and spreading services.